Family business since 1932

 However this was only the end of the beginning!
 Electricity was installed only after the war – until then, there were kerosene lamps and electricity produced from a gasoline generator.
 Hand water pumps were used for the provision of water.
 Already before the war some wooden buildings had been built: a canteen, some small houses.
 Just after the war a residential house was built where the reception building stands today.
 The rubbish was collected by a local farmer who used to come by with his horse and cart.

-Unfortunately Jacobus Boevé died on 30th August 1953, aged 52.
-Something wrong happened while the generator was being filled up, there was a huge explosion and the residential house was entirely burnt down.
-Jacobus Boevé was severely burned and passed away 3 days later.
+Unfortunately on 30th of August 1953 something terribly wrong happened while the generator was being filled up, there was a huge explosion and the residential house was entirely burnt down.
+Jacobus Boevé was severely burned and passed away 3 days later at the age of 50.

 His son Gerrit Jan, aged 27 at the time, a farming engineer recently returned from the Belgian Congo where he had managed cotton plantations, took the reins of the company with his wife Emmy.
 They had 3 young children (born in 1949, 1950 and 1951).
 During the 1953-54 winter, one of the coldest in recorded history, Gerrit rebuilt a residential house by himself and continued to expand the campsite of Le Roptai.